Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

 By the quasistatic-reversible implementation assumption, for the given $\epsilon>0$ we can realize this reversible circuit so that the total in-boundary dissipation satisfies $Q_{\mathrm{diss}}\le \epsilon$. \end{proof}

-\begin{remark}[Where the ``missing cost'' resides] The protocol exploits an unmetered low-entropy resource, namely the initialized register $M^{\mathrm{pre}}=0^n$ entering the boundary.
-Including the cost to provision and maintain such fresh initialized memory (and, in repeated operation, to restore it under a fixed reliability convention) closes the boundary and restores Landauer-scaled benchmarks.
-In addition, the quasistatic-reversible limit $Q_{\mathrm{diss}}\to 0$ typically requires vanishing speed (diverging time); for empirical comparisons, bits/J should be reported alongside time/throughput (e.g.\ bits/s or average power) under an explicit wall-clock constraint. \end{remark}
+\begin{remark}[Where the ``missing cost'' resides] The protocol exploits the unmetered initialized register $M^{\mathrm{pre}}=0^n$; including its preparation cost closes the boundary and restores Landauer-scaled benchmarks.
+In addition, the quasistatic limit $Q_{\mathrm{diss}}\to 0$ requires diverging time; empirically, bits/J should be reported alongside bits/s under a wall-clock constraint. \end{remark}

 In the physically relevant closed-cycle regime with bounded reusable memory and fixed reliability/resolution conventions, acquiring new \emph{retained} information typically requires overwriting, refreshing, or compressing existing memory, reintroducing Landauer-scaled dissipation on average.
-More generally, information-thermodynamic formulations that explicitly include the information reservoir (e.g.\ \citet{sagawa2013role}) restore the second law under boundary closure.
+More generally, information-thermodynamic formulations that explicitly include the information reservoir (e.g.\ Sagawa and Ueda~\cite{sagawa2013role}) restore the second law under boundary closure.

-In summary, under closed-cycle boundary-closure conventions, Corollary~\ref{cor:closed_cycle_epiplexity_limit} yields a Landauer-scale thermodynamic benchmark for dissipation-normalized learning efficiency.
+In summary, under closed-cycle boundary-closure conventions, Corollary~\ref{cor:closed_cycle_epiplexity_limit} yields a Landauer-scale thermodynamic benchmark for dissipation-normalized learning efficiency; translating it into a bound on $\eta_{\mathcal{E}}=\Delta\mathcal{I}/E_{\mathrm{cons}}$ requires the energy accounting in Remark~1.
 Without charging for low-entropy resources crossing the boundary, Proposition~\ref{prop:open_boundary_decoupling} shows that bits-per-joule ratios can be arbitrarily large in principle; practical systems are far below the benchmark due to algorithmic and hardware overhead.

-\paragraph{From $Q_{\mathrm{diss}}$ to measured $E_{\mathrm{cons}}$.} Thermodynamic bounds such as Eq.~\eqref{eq:q_lower_with_dS} are statements about $Q_{\mathrm{diss}}$.
-To interpret them as constraints on bits per \emph{measured} joule, one must either (i) work in regimes where $E_{\mathrm{cons}}\approx Q_{\mathrm{diss}}$ is justified (Section~\ref{sec:accounting}), or (ii) measure/upper-bound the non-dissipative terms in Eq.~\eqref{eq:energy_balance}.
-Without such closure, substituting $E_{\mathrm{cons}}$ for $Q_{\mathrm{diss}}$ is a reporting convention rather than a theorem.

-This also aligns with results in the thermodynamics of prediction: \citet{still2012thermodynamics} relates dissipation to storing non-predictive information.
-In our terms, retaining correlations that do not improve prediction wastes dissipation; maximizing epiplexity per joule favors capturing predictive structure and discarding noise.
+This also aligns with results in the thermodynamics of prediction: Still et al.~\cite{still2012thermodynamics} relates dissipation to storing non-predictive information; maximizing epiplexity per joule favors capturing predictive structure and discarding noise.